rancher/rke2/docs/cis_self_assessment.md

 Verify that the permissions are `600` or more restrictive.

 **Remediation:**
 By default, RKE2 creates the files with the expected permissions of `600`.
+No manual remediation is needed.

 ### 1.2 API Server
 This section contains recommendations relating to API server configuration flags